 - Term Tracking

-The shareholder representative needs to understand and record the important terms of the transaction for ready availability should an issue arise or shareholders have questions.
+The shareholder rep needs to understand and record the important terms of the transaction for ready availability should an issue arise, or shareholders have questions.
 The representative also needs to know what rights were negotiated on behalf of the sellers to ensure no such rights are inadvertently forfeited or forgotten.

 - Disbursement of Proceeds